 In order to reduce the exposure to reinsurance credit risk, the financial condition of reinsurers is evaluated and reinsurance is placed with a diverse group of companies and syndicates that are believed to be financially sound.
-The exposures to AII is fully collateralised or protected through a funds withheld structure, and the exposure to Swiss Re is on a reserves withheld basis.
+The exposure to AII is fully collateralised or protected through a funds withheld structure, and the exposure to Swiss Re is on a reserves withheld basis.
 The credit quality of reinsurers is monitored when placing new and renewal reinsurance, as well as on an ongoing, current basis.
-Entities use objective criteria to select and retain reinsurers, including requiring a financial strength rating of "A-" or better from A.M.
-Best Company or the posting of acceptable collateral.
+Entities use objective criteria to select and retain reinsurers, including requiring a financial strength rating of "A-" or better by the Company's nominated external credit assessment institutions (ECAIs), sufficient Solvency II (or equivalent) Solvency Ratio or the posting of acceptable collateral.

-To reduce credit risk, the ongoing evaluations of the counterparties' financial condition are performed.
+To reduce credit risk, ongoing evaluations of the counterparties' financial condition are performed.

-Credit risk related to the issuers of fixed maturity securities is addressed by investing primarily in securities that are rated "BBB-" or higher by Standard & Poor's.
+Credit risk related to the issuers of fixed maturity securities is addressed by investing primarily in securities that are rated "A-" or better by the Company's nominated ECAIs.
 Exposure is limited by the employment of diversification policies that limit the credit exposure to any single issuer.